halaxa/json-machine/README.md

 ![](img/logo.png)
 # JSON Machine
+Very easy to use and memory efficient drop-in replacement of inefficient iteration of big JSON files or streams for PHP 5.6+.
+See [TL;DR;](#tl-dr).
+Does not depend on any other library.
+---

 *This README is in sync with code.
 For README of a specific version see its commited README.md.*\
 See [CHANGELOG.md](CHANGELOG.md) to keep up with changes in new versions and master.\